Welcome to my shearing shed studio ,

 This is perfect tucker for a cold winter.

-Next time you see a dead kangaroo on side of road ( fresh before the blow flies or Yowies have got at it ) cut the tail off and skin it .
+Due to the drought there are many dead kangaroos on side of road ( before the blow flies or Yowies have got at it ) cut the tail off and skin it .

 Tastes bloody brilliant and even better the next day.

 If you dont have a kangaroo tail , use 4 lamb shanks or a kilo of osso bucco or an ox tail or grab some kangaroo steaks from Woolies or Coles.

 Bon appetite my friends !